ajhenley/gitbook/the_structure_theorem.md

-# The Structure Theorem
+#The Structure Theorem

-The Structure Theorem
+###The Structure Theorem
-The Structure Theorem revolutionized program design by establishing a structured framework for representing a solution algorithm.
-The Structure Theorem states that it is possible to write any computer program by using only three basic control structures that are easily represented in pseudocode: sequence, selection and repetition.
+The Structure Theorem states that a computer program can be constructed using just sequence, selection or repetition control structures.
+Each control structure is easily represented in pseudocode.

-The three basic control structures
+####The three basic control structures
-Sequence
+#####Sequence

 The sequence control structure is the straightforward execution of one processing step after another.
 In pseudocode, this construct is represented as